 Buying a home?

 This might mean that you’re buying one that has a septic system.
-As part of the home inspection process, I always recommend that the buyers order a septic inspection from a licensed septic servicing company early in the option period of the contract.
+As part of the home inspection process, we always recommend that the buyers order a septic early in the option period of the contract.

 There are several types of inspections that a septic company can do.